xiongxxl/PABA/README.md

 # PABA
-Prediction of Reaction Sites by Interpreting Attentions of a Chemical Language Model
+Reaction Center Prediction by Analyzing Attention Matrices of a Chemical Language Model